Meaning and Name Origin

 Jerome \j(e)-ro-me\ as a boys' name is pronounced jer-OME.
 It is of Greek origin, and the meaning of Jerome is "sacred name".
 From Hieronymos.
 Saint Jerome (fourth century) was a scholar who prepared the Latin Vulgate, the standard accepted text of the Bible in the common language of the time.
 He is often portrayed with a lion, from the legend that he removed a thorn from the lion's pad and won the beast's lifelong loyalty.
 Jeroen is the Dutch form: Jerôme is French.
 Songwriter Jerome Kern; choreographer Jerome Robbins; football player Jerome Bettis.

-Jerome▼ has 20 variant forms: Gerome, Geronimo, Gerrie, Gerry▼, Hierome, Hieronim, Hieronimo, Hieronimos, Hieronimus, Hieronymos, Hieronymus, Jairo▼, Jairome, Jeroen, Jeromo, Jeronimo, Jerrome, Jerron, Jerrone and Jerry▼.
+Jerome▼ has 20 variants: Gerome, Geronimo, Gerrie, Gerry▼, Hierome, Hieronim, Hieronimo, Hieronimos, Hieronimus, Hieronymos, Hieronymus, Jairo▼, Jairome, Jeroen, Jeromo, Jeronimo, Jerrome, Jerron, Jerrone and Jerry▼.

 For more information, see also the related boy name Chairo.

-Jerome▼ is also pronounced similarly to Jereme.
-Other suggested similar baby names are Jeramee, Jeramey, Jeramie▼, Jeramy▼, Jeremie▼, Jeremy▲, Jeromy▼, Jeron and Jerone.
+Jerome▼ is pronounced similarly to Jereme.
+Other recommended similar baby names are Jeramee, Jeramey, Jeramie▼, Jeramy▼, Jeremie▼, Jeremy▲, Jeromy▼, Jeron and Jerone.
 These names tend to be less commonly used than Jerome.